OWASP/DVSA/README.md

 - - -
 ## Email subscription

 DVSA sends receipts in the email (which will help you in hacking it).
-You can use the build-in **Inbox** page within the application to get the emails and obtain the receipts.
+You can use the built-in **Inbox** page within the application to get the emails and obtain the receipts.

 **_Note_**: each user will be assigned an email from `mailsac.com` which will be automatically verified.
 Real emails will be sent to their account and will appear in the applicaiton Inbox page.
 All this is **transparent** to the user and the deployer).